What is KYC Light?

 Pocket makes it possible to buy bitcoin without registration.
-In doing so, the Bitcoin wallet is linked to an IBAN address.
-As soon as a transfer with a specific purpose is made, bitcoin are automatically sent to your bitcoin wallet at the current price.
-This is called KYC light and thus allows you an easier onboarding to invest in bitcoin.
+In doing so, the bitcoin wallet is linked to an IBAN address.
+As soon as a transfer is made with a specific purpose, bitcoin are automatically sent to your bitcoin wallet at the current price.
+This is called KYC Light and thus allows you an easier onboarding to invest in Bitcoin.

 Through the bank transaction, Pocket knows your full name and the bank.
 Depending on the bank, the home address is also sent to us.
 Nevertheless, Pocket gets to see less sensitive data, such as no date of birth, nationality or passport photo, proof of address (electricity bill, etc.).

 Many customers appreciate this method, as you provide less personal data, and at the same time it makes buying bitcoin easier and faster.

 Pocket is based in Switzerland and is regulated by the Swiss Financial Market Supervisory Authority FINMA.
 In Switzerland, there is a threshold as to which customers and clients of exchanges or brokers can make use of it and do not have to fully identify themselves.

 The threshold, as mentioned above, is CHF 1,000 per day or 100,000 per year.
 In the case of full identification (KYC procedure) at Pocket, this limit does not apply.

 Spread the knowledge

 If you liked this content, make sure to share it with your friends.
 If you think there's something missing here, send us a quick message.